pwndoc/pwndoc/docs/audits.md

 Saving can be done with the upper right button or by the most acclaimed feature: <kbd>Ctrl</kbd>+<kbd>S</kbd> or <kbd>&#8984;</kbd>+<kbd>S</kbd>

-## Executive Summary

-Executive Summary of the Audit

 ## Custom Sections

 Add any Custom Section previously defined in [Custom Data](/data?id=custom-sections).